When is it offered?

 From the Professor

 It’s so empowering for the students.
 It’s one of my favorite classes.
 The first day the students fill out a profile page and one of the questions I ask is, “What do you want to get out of this?
 What is your main goal?”
 A lot of them say, “I want to learn better leadership skills,” or “I want to learn about women leaders in the past and present.”
-This is a great class because we talk about all these amazing women that are often never talked about, especially in education.
-I think it opens their eyes —they can seem themselves in the future being this type of leader or being able accomplish whatever their dream or goal is.
-And we map out an individualized plan of how to reach those goals.
+This is a great class because we talk about all these amazing women that are often ignored.
+We discuss the challenges, obstacles and successes women have in gaining leadership positions with specific emphasis on diversity of experiences.
+I think it opens their eyes — they can see themselves in the future being a leader

 I’ve been known to be reading heavy.
 I tell them, if you read and think critically about things, you’ll be fine in my class.
-I also try to be engaging with activities and assignments.
+I also try to be engaging with activities and assignments and bring as many women leaders’ voices into the class through guest lectures and films.
 I want students to come away from class like, “Wow I learned a lot.”

-In the beginning of the course we talk about leadership styles.
+In the beginning of the course we talk about leadership styles and theories.
 The students complete worksheets that analyzes their own strengths, what they personally bring to the table.
 In terms of the historical part, I like the students to be engaged and do their own research.
 I set up a Wiki page titled the women’s leaders collection.
 Students have to post blurbs about two women leaders that link to a reputable source.
-I require that one of the leaders needs to be not mainstream media, and one of the leaders cannot be white, middle class.
+I require that one of the leaders needs to be not mainstream media, and one of the leaders must be a woman of color.
 Once the page is full of leaders, the students are then required to fill out a table, placing the leader’s name in their appropriate industry — are they arts?
 Law?
 Education?
 Politics?
 I think they really end up loving the exercise.
 Some of my students said, “Dr. Anne I’m so glad you assigned that because I’ll be honest, I usually post and go.
 But when you had us do that table and we read about all the women, it brought me to tears.”
 And that’s why I do it.
 It made such an impact in their life and their empowerment to seek out their own dreams and goals.

 Malala (Yousafzai).
 She’s a young woman leader but what she sacrificed and went through in women and girls’ education is “sheroic.”